PyVRP/PyVRP/README.md

 The [quickstart][4] introduces PyVRP's modelling interface and is a great way to get started.

 The following tutorials cover specific features in more detail:
-- [Load and vehicle capacities][5]: pickups, deliveries, and multiple load dimensions.
+- [Load and vehicle capacities][5]: client pickups, deliveries, and multiple load dimensions.
 - [Time and duration constraints][6]: time windows, service durations, release times, shifts and overtime.
 - [Profiles][7]: different distances and durations for different vehicle types, and modelling access restrictions.
 - [Optional clients][8]: using rewards to visit optional clients.
 - [Mutually exclusive groups][9]: modelling alternative services.
 - [Reloading][10]: vehicle reloading at depots during routes.
+- [Shipments][14]: paired pickup and delivery.

 For those interested in PyVRP's underlying algorithm, see [this page][11] for a high-level description of the iterated local search algorithm, and [this notebook][12] for an implementation of the `solve` method using PyVRP's components.